dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/dbt-cloud-enterprise/sso-overview.md

 :::info Security Update

-Please read the following update if you have SSO enabled but non-admin end users log in with a password.
+Please read the following update if you've enabled SSO but still have non-admin users logging in with a password.
 The changes outlined here will be released after September 15, 2022.

 :::